-1. Students will be expected to document the course content either through a copy of the catalog description of the course or a course syllabus.

-2. Undergraduate courses will not transfer for graduate courses and will not count towards a master's degree.

-3. In order for a course to transfer to Concordia, the number of graduate credits for the course taken at another university must be equal to or greater than the number of credits of the comparable course at Concordia, e.g., a two-credit course cannot transfer in for a three-credit course.
-Courses in which the student received lower than a 3.0 (B) will not be considered for transfer.

-4. A maximum of 25% of the credits required in any given program may be accepted by transfer from an appropriately approved and accredited institution.
-Upon recommendation from the Graduate Registrar and appropriate certification officer, the Dean of the College of Graduate Studies may accept additional coursework.

-5. Graduate level courses completed less than five years prior to admission may be eligible for transfer upon approval by the program director.
+- 1. Students will be expected to document the course content either through a copy of the catalog description of the course or a course syllabus. - 2.
+Undergraduate courses will not transfer for graduate courses and will not count towards a master's degree. - 3.
+In order for a course to transfer to Concordia, the number of graduate credits for the course taken at another university must be equal to or greater than the number of credits of the comparable course at Concordia, e.g., a two-credit course cannot transfer in for a three-credit course.
+Courses in which the student received lower than a 3.0 (B) will not be considered for transfer. - 4.
+A maximum of 25% of the credits required in any given program may be accepted by transfer from an appropriately approved and accredited institution.
+Upon recommendation from the Registrar and appropriate certification officer, the dean of the applicable college may accept additional coursework. - 5.
+Graduate level courses completed less than five years prior to admission may be eligible for transfer upon approval by the program director.
 Graduate level courses completed five years or more prior to admission will not be eligible for transfer.
-Exceptions must be approved by the dean of the college.
+Exceptions must be approved by the applicable Dean.